Everest Base Camp Trek – Close encounter with the world’s highest mountains

 Moderate to difficult trekking from Lukla(2,805m/9,202ft) to Everest Base Camp(5364m/17,593ft) with optional day hikes to Kalapathar(5550m/18,208ft).
 Accommodations are provided in comfortable lodges run by the Sherpa families.
 Participants carry their back pack only and walk at their own pace.

 What is the Climate like in the Everest Region ?

 Days are normally warm.
 Nights can at times be (general) very cold and in winter even below the freezing point.
 Monsoon showers in summer (heaviest in July, August) and sometimes even in spring and autumn.

-One can get the view of Mt.
-Everest from Kalapathar, Tengboche and from the Everest view Hotel above Namche Bazaar.
+Mount Everest is visible from Kalapathar, Tengboche and from the Everest view Hotel above Namche Bazaar.
 From the Base Camp you will only be able to see the western Shoulder of Everest, Nuptse, Pumori, Lobuche and Lingtren.

 - Type of Trek: Lodge Trek.

 - Trek Grade: Moderate to Difficult.